-

 References

 Heck, N. C., Poteat, V. P., & Goodenow, C. S. (2016).
 Advances in research with LGBTQ youth in schools.
-Psychology of sexual orientation and gender diversity3(4), 381.
+Psychology of sexual orientation and gender diversity, 3(4), 381.

 Hillier et al. (2010).
 Writing Themselves In 3: Australian Research Centre in Sex Health and Society